paulomenon/paulomenon.github.io/_posts/2024-10-24-install-mutiple-jdk.markdown

  </div>
 </div>
 Remember to replace the JDK version number at the end with the one you need.

+. `install`: This command tells Homebrew to install a specified package or cask.

 You may need to run `brew update` first to access the latest Homebrew catalog and versions.